wpsharks/s2member-kb/tutorials/2015/128-idevaffiliate-commission-tracking.md

 _**Important limitations:** Simple integration does NOT support recurring commission tracking or commission removal on refund/reversal events.
 Please use the “Advanced” integration instructions if you need things like this.
 “Advanced” integration is also more reliable overall (recommended)._

 For Simple integration, see: **Dashboard → s2Member → API / Tracking**.
 Here it is possible to provide HTML code snippets (or even PHP code snippets); which will be processed and displayed in key areas of your site whenever a new Membership Signup takes place.
 Or, when a Membership Modification takes place.
 There are also slots for things like Custom Capability Sales and Specific Post/Page Sales.
 Please be sure to cover all of these events (i.e., all possible transaction types).
-Here is a list of the snippets you will need to perform a “Simple” integration.
+Here is a list of the instructions you will need to perform a “Simple” integration.

 ### Inside your iDevAffiliate Dashboard